Computer and Cyber Crimes in Florida

 Definitions in Florida’s Computer Crime Cases

-Florida law includes definitions for many of the terms used in the statutes prohibiting computer crimes.
-For instance, under Florida Statute 815.03(2), the term “computer” is defined as an internally programmed, automatic device that performs data processing.
+Florida law defines many terms used in the statutes prohibiting computer crimes.
+For instance, under Florida Statute 815.03(2), a “computer” is an internally programmed, automatic device that performs data processing.

 The term “computer network” is defined as a system that provides a medium for communication between one or more computer systems or electronic devices, including communication with an input or output device such as a display terminal, printer, or other electronic equipment that is connected to the computer systems or electronic devices by physical or wireless telecommunication facilities.